BBK-SDP-2015-prengi01/kotlin-web-site/docs/reference/using-gradle.md

 }
 ```

-If you want to create a re-usable library, use `kotlinOptions.metaInfo` to generate additional js-file with binary descriptors:
+If you want to create a re-usable library, use `kotlinOptions.metaInfo` to generate additional JS file with binary descriptors.
+This file should be distributed together with the result of translation.

 ``` groovy
 compileKotlin2Js {